psu13/mutable-hakyll/draft/qm-two-ways.md

 1. Maybe some ad hoc rules about probability and "measurement".

-The interesting thing about this path is that there is a very simple class of systems that present all of the strange quantum puzzles, but without all the differential equations.
-You only need to start with two states: $|0 \rangle$ and $| 1 \rangle$.

-Eventually these two paths meet at the Schrödinger equation:
+These rules seem very abstract and far removed from our original puzzle of decoding the _motion_ of particles.
+But, it turns out that you can start with this formalism in your right hand, and the differential equations framework above in your left hand and eventually find out that they run into each other somewhere around when you figure out what is going on with the Schrödinger equation:

 $$
 H | \psi(x,t) \rangle = \frac{\partial}{\partial t} | \psi(x,t) \rangle
 $$

+I will have a bit more to say about this below as well, but a full accounting of the subject requires more expertise in functional analysis than I have to offer.

-But, you can cover a lot of the most interesting quantum puzzles without ever looking at a differential equation like this.
+Still, you can cover a lot of the most interesting quantum puzzles without ever looking at a differential equation like this.
+In fact, all you need is a system with two states: $|0
+\rangle$ and $| 1 \rangle$ ("quantum bits", or qubits, if you will).
+As we will see below, using these two states and a couple of straightforward rules about how to combine them, you can derive all of the apparently strange conceptual problems in quantum mechanics for yourself.

-In fact, if you ask noted computer scientist and quantum computing guy [Scott Aaronson](https://www.scottaaronson.com/democritus/) to explain quantum mechanics what he says doesn't even seem to be about _mechanics_ at all:
+In any case, I'm going to call this second path the non-historical and algebraic path, or maybe the computer nerd path, since the quantum information theory and quantum computing types to take this point of view.
+If you ask noted computer scientist and quantum computing guy [Scott Aaronson](https://www.scottaaronson.com/democritus/) to explain quantum mechanics what he says doesn't even seem to be about _mechanics_ at all:

 > Quantum mechanics is a beautiful generalization of the laws of probability: a
 > generalization based on the 2-norm rather than the 1-norm, and on complex numbers rather
 > than nonnegative real numbers.

-Needless to say, my programmer brain finds this idea much easier to get a hold on than all those differential equations that I never learned how to solve.
+Needless to say, my programmer brain finds this idea much easier to get a hold on than all the combination of differential equations and metaphysics that we started with.
 In fact, this algebraic viewpoint is also the quickest path to understanding the two puzzles about quantum mechanics that no one can seem to get a handle on, even after almost 100 years: measurement and entanglement.

 ### The Rules

+### Superposition

 ### Entanglement